New technology could help determine when beach-going is safe

 The HABscope takes a low-cost, classroom-grade, portable microscope and outfits it with a special adapter.

-The adapter, created with a 3D printer, can mount an Apple touch screen iPOD touch to the eyepiece of the microscope.
-A portable power pack provides the power to light the microscope.
+The adapter, created with a 3-D printer, can mount an Apple touch screen iPOD touch to the eyepiece of the microscope.

 In real time, HABscope can record water samples and through computer programming — much like facial recognition programming — can identify the presence of red tide cells and intensity of the algae.
 The GCOOS can then post predictions on the web.
 Right now, people can check them at habscope.gcoos.org/forecasts.

-GCOOS posted Tuesday how Tarpon Beach can expect today medium to high red tide concentrations — 100,000 cells to more than a million cells per liter of water.
-When the algae concentrations reach or exceed 100,000 cells, then fish kills are possible and respiratory ailments in humans probable.

-“Now, thanks to the water testing being done by our partners at Sanibel-Captiva Conservation Foundation and the Sanibel Sea School, we’re able to refine our forecasts and offer predictions on a beach-by-beach basis,” said Dr. Richard Stumpf, NOAA-NCCOS Oceanographer in a prepared statement.
-He led the forecast development team.
+“Now, thanks to the water testing being done by our partners at Sanibel-Captiva Conservation Foundation and the Sanibel Sea School, we’re able to refine our forecasts and offer predictions on a beach-by-beach basis,” said Richard Stumpf, NOAA-NCCOS oceanographer in a prepared statement.

-“This forecast is the first step toward reducing the health and economic impacts of red tides for coastal communities," Stump said.
-"Red tide should be an inconvenience, not a crisis.”

-Both Kirkpatrick and Stump told the Sun Tuesday the HABscope will allow people with respiratory ailments to know when safe for them to pack up and head to the beach without fears.

 Red tide algae is continuing to drift north along the Gulf Coast.